Property Management

 Tell us about your rental home now to get started.

 Disclaimer: We prefer to refer to members in our network as homeowners and residents, not landlords and tenants, since we’re on a mission to upend and redefine the traditional landlord-tenant relationship.
 That said, there’s a big difference between residential ‘homeowners’ and ‘landlords’ when it comes to legal matters, so in some instances we have had to stick to these terms.
+This article was researched in October 2023 and is subject to change and variances between local county laws.
 This article is designed to support your research on creating a lease agreement and should not replace advice tailored to your rental home or situation.

 About the author